liuxianfa520/DayDayUp/MySql/慢查询优化/依赖性子查询——DEPENDENT SUBQUERY.md

   FROM emp_dept a
   JOIN employee e ON a.empId = e.id
   JOIN department d ON d.id = a.deptId
-  WHERE
-      e.dismissionDate IS NULL
-      AND e.independent = 0
-      AND e.superAdmin = 0
-      AND e.external = 0
-      and d.deleted = 0
+  WHERE and d.deleted = 0
       <if test="name != null and name !=''">
           and d.name like concat('%',#{name},'%')
       </if>